ansarialireza/Discrete-Sinusoidal-Wave-Plot/README.md

 ## Customization

-Feel empowered to customize the frequency of the discrete sinusoidal wave by simply modifying the `f` variable in the script.
+Feel empowered to customize the frequency of the discrete sinusoidal wave by simply modifying the `frequency` variable in the script.

 ## Additional Plotting Elegance